ChangWynn/CV/README.md

 ### Store Manager
 Tel and Com - *Troyes, France*

-  - Led a team of sales associates, providing guidance, training, and performance evaluations to contribute to their high-performance levels and professionel development.
+  - Led a team of sales associates, providing guidance, training, and performance evaluations to contribute to their high-performance levels and professional development.
   - Demonstrated efficient analytical thinking and problem solving skills by analysing data and developing action plans to attract customers, increase foot traffic and generate business revenue.
   - Led the store to consistently be the best regional branch for several weeks by implementing a scheme to reward loyal customers thanks to ability to reflect on past performance, resulting in a streak of overachieved targets.